 Native to South America, principally Chile.
 These fast-growing plants look good year-round in a border or as a screen.
 They have handsome, glossy leaves; foliage of some exudes a resinous fragrance.
 Clusters of small (to 1-in.) flowers appear in summer and fall (nearly year-round in mild climates).
 Plants may freeze badly at 10°F to 15°F (–12°C to –9°C) but will recover quickly.
 They stand up to coastal conditions and high winds, and grow in most soils, except those that are highly alkaline.
 Prune taller types by removing one-third of old wood each year after bloom, cutting to the base; or shape into multitrunked trees.
 Tip-pinch smaller kinds to keep them compact.
 They can be sheared as formal hedges, but this may sacrifice some bloom.Escallonia rubra

-Upright, compact shrub 6 to 15 ft. tall and wide.
-Leaves smooth, very glossy dark green.
-Red or crimson flowers in 1- to 3-in. clusters.
-Much used as screen or hedge, especially near coast.
+Upright, variable, compact shrub grows to 6–15 ft. tall and wide.
+Leaves are smooth, very glossy dark green.
+Red or crimson flowers in 1–3-in. clusters.
+Much used as a screen or hedge, especially near the coast.

 Many hybrids areobtainable, either as blends orin single colors.
 Most must begrown from seed.